Egypt Residential Property Market Analysis 2025

 Residential construction activity continues to increase

-Residential construction is expected to strengthen again this year.
-For the full year of 2024, around 33,000 units are scheduled for completion in the capital city, according to JLL.
+Residential construction is expected to continue to strengthen this year.
+For the full year of 2025, more than 32,000 additional units are scheduled for completion in the capital city, according to JLL.

 However, investments in the lower segments of the market remain weak.
 The country's major developers tend to cater exclusively to the upper middle and upper classes due to the absence of efficient mortgage law.